EternalMath: A Living Benchmark of Frontier Mathematics that Evolves with Human Discovery

 To transform mathematical literature into high-quality, verifiable benchmark instances, we adopt a structured multi-agent framework composed of four specialized agents.
 This design decomposes the complex generation process into distinct and interpretable sub-tasks, enabling reliable automation while maintaining mathematical correctness.

 We employ a multi-agent architecture for two reasons.
 First, the end-to-end task extracting research-level theorems, instantiating them into concrete problems, and verifying their solutions involves heterogeneous objectives that are difficult to satisfy within a single prompt or model invocation.
 Second, separating responsibilities allows each agent to operate under narrowly scoped constraints, improving stability, controllability, and reproducibility, yielding a superior result compared to a single LLM generation of Question-Answer (QA) pairs~\cite{zhang2025realmath}.
-This framework enables difficulty control and verification, which are not possible in single-pass generation. \paragraph{Classification Agent} The Classification Agent assigns up to three MSC2020~\cite{dunne2020mathematics} subject codes to each selected paper, prioritizing author-provided classifications when available.
+This framework enables difficulty control and verification, which are not possible in single-pass generation. {The full system prompts for all agents are provided in Appendix \ref{prompt}.} \paragraph{Classification Agent} The Classification Agent assigns up to three MSC2020~\cite{dunne2020mathematics} subject codes to each selected paper, prioritizing author-provided classifications when available.
 This step enables structured analysis and systematic filtering.
 Papers belonging to non-core or descriptive categories (e.g., 00 General and overarching topics; collections, 01 History and biography, and 97 Mathematics education) are excluded to ensure suitability for quantitative problem generation.